Easter Monday, April 24, 1916

 Interestingly, this was 4 houses down from where one of the leaders of the 1916 Revolution, Sir Roger Casement, was also born at 29 Sandycove Road.
 He was a renowned human rights campaigner and was executed in England in 1916 for his involvement in Dublin Easter Rising.

-Tara Hall, at 24 Sandycove Road, is described as a Regency-style house built in the early 1780.
-It is the former residence of Mr William Monk Gibbon, the famous Irish poet and writer and where George Bernard Shaw attended school in 1867.
+Next door at 24 Sandycove Road, a Regency-style house built in the early 1780s is the former residence of Mr. William Monk Gibbon, the famous Irish poet and writer and was where George Bernard Shaw attended school in 1867.
 The house at 22 Sandycove Road looks very similar and appears to be from the same era although I haven’t yet done the research on this.

 In May of 1916, fifteen leaders of the uprising were executed by firing squad.
 More than 3,000 people suspected of supporting the uprising, directly or indirectly, were arrested, and some 1,800 were sent to England and imprisoned there without trial.